jeffstride/idp/book_source/visualizations/geospatial.md

 ````

 ## Annotated with Table Inset
-The problem with the plot above is that it is very hard to see if there is any difference between Orgegon and Nevada; the colors are just too close!
+The problem with the plot above is that it is very hard to see if there is any difference between Oregon and Nevada; the colors are just too close!
 To fix that we will annotate each state with the count of the votes printed onto the state's location.
 ````{tab-set}
 ```{tab-item} Image
 ![election image](../_static/geo_elect_annotated.jpg)